Emily Dickinson, "The power to be true to You" (464)

 "How Much Discomfort Is the Whole World Worth?"

 I have some thoughts on a snarky poem by Dickinson below, but first I'd like to introduce this essay by Kelly Hayes & Mariame Kaba, "How Much Discomfort Is the Whole World Worth?"
 As we figure out what we're going to do to uplift others and build stronger communities, it's worth hearing from actual organizers about the questions they ask themselves in order to make a difference.
-There's so much in this essay to revisit, and I'm glad I did recently, because there's a passage about the experience of Ruth Gilmore that I have to have seared into my brain.
+There's so much in this essay to revisit, and I'm glad I did recently, because there's a passage about the experience of Ruth Gilmore at interminable AA meetings that I now have seared into my brain.
 Hayes and Kaba talk about how the central question isn't about what you're willing to be arrested for, but how committed you are to listening to others.
 How much do you want to hear the most pointless, aggravating stories from people who are aiming for the same goals as you?
 That's the level of patience one needs.
 Can you find what motivates them, what they're scared of, what will encourage them, what about their experience you didn't think was possible?
 You listen without interruption, ask questions, and get answers in order to empower.
 It almost goes without saying that there is very little genuine listening by those who have power.

 Emily Dickinson, "The power to be true to You"